asampson206/hyrule-infobank/README.md

 This webpage is meant to be a short log for potential tourists of the games main setting, Hyrule Kingdom.
 Reading through the passages will give you hints on how to interact with the webpage.
 These interactions give you an idea of what it would be like to encounter the highly aggressive White Lynel.

+## Additional Info

+All interactions are done within this webpage and with no reloading required!